 I of course then had to check out the home page of my blog in Russian.

-If you too have no life and/or too much time on your hands and would like to see what your blog looks like in Korean or Russian if I have your link on my sidebar, you can either click on the link to your blog (if you can find it) or you could search your blog through the Korean google site by clicking on the link to the photo of my blog post in Korean or the Russian google site by clicking on the link to the photo of my blog post in Russian.
+If you too have no life and/or too much time on your hands and would like to see what your blog looks like in Korean or Russian, you can either search your blog through the Korean google site by clicking on the link to the photo of my blog post in Korean or search your blog through the Russian google site by clicking on the link to the photo of my blog post in Russian.

 It has been quite amazing to me that people from all over the world have actually spent time checking out my little blog.
 So far I have had at least one visitor from each continent except for Africa and Antarctica.
 I am betting that I will probably get a visitor from Africa long before I will ever...if ever get a visitor (and this a LONG SHOT) from Antarctica.